-Yes, you can be fired if you do not follow certain rules.
+Yes, you can be dismissed from the Manufacturing Program if you do not follow certain rules.
 If you are in Manufacturing we rely on you to be a good employee because our customers rely on us.
-When we do bad work or when we are late getting work done, our customers will not give us more work.
-If you do get fired, your team will help you decide what to do.
+Workers in Manufacturing must be pretty independent and be able to work in a setting where as many as ten workers are assigned to one staff person.
+If you have to leave the program, your team will help you decide what to do.